BogdanAlinTudorache/PiHole-ad-blocker/README.md

 PiHole on a PiZero 2W

-This is a tutorial from hardware-to-software on how to set up a PiHole ad-blocker to work as a DNS on your home network.
+tl;dr: This is a tutorial from hardware-to-software on how to set up a PiHole ad-blocker to work as a DNS on your home network.

+Discover the power of Pi-hole, your ultimate tool for reclaiming control over your internet browsing experience.
+In this comprehensive tutorial, I'll take you through each step of the process, from understanding the basics to setting up your very own Pi-hole ad blocker.
 ***

 ## Contents